kneron/host_lib/README.md

 Now, you can get a window pop up and running your test.
 Congratulations!

-To stop the test, just use `ctrl-c` when focusing on the command line.
+To stop the test and quit, just press `q` when focusing on the command line.